iranzo/iranzo.github.io/content/2012-07-08-paella-howto.md

 ---
 [TOC]

-This document is based on the original recipe and pictures that my colleague [Miguel Pérez Colino](https://twitter.com/mmmmmmpc) assembled in an internal company document and that he kindly translated for increased reach.
+This document is based on the original recipe and pictures that I gave to my colleague [Miguel Pérez Colino](https://twitter.com/mmmmmmpc) which he assembled in an internal company document and that he kindly translated for increased reach.

 # Ingredients: